-Judy Fleagle is a freelance writer from Florence, Oregon, who was an editor/staff writer for Oregon Coast and Northwest Travel magazines for 21 years.
+Judy Fleagle is an author and freelance writer from Florence, Oregon, who was an editor/staff writer for Oregon Coast and Northwest Travel magazines for 21 years.
 Prior to that she taught first and second grades in California for 22 years.
 She retired from the magazines in 2009.

 During 2010, she wrote Crossings: McCullough’s Coastal Bridges, which came out in the spring of 2011 to help commemorate the 75th anniversary of the Yaquina Bay Bridge in Newport, the Siuslaw River Bridge in Florence, the Umpqua River Bridge in Reedsport, and the McCullough Memorial Bridge in North Bend and the 20th anniversary of the “new” Alsea Bay Bridge in Waldport.